sanathaniel/msa/prizes/Edition-Anthology-Collection.markdown

 		style="margin:1em" alt="" width="100" height="150" align="left" />
 <p>

-<strong><p>Henry James, The Prefaces, edited by Oliver Herford, Vol. 33 of The Cambridge Edition of the Complete Fiction of Henry James (Cambridge University Press, 2024).</p></strong>
+<strong><p><a href="https://www.cambridge.org/core/books/prefaces/DB4005E34CB61B444619E7C5F132B2F4">Henry James, The Prefaces,</a> edited by Oliver Herford, Vol. 33 of The Cambridge Edition of the Complete Fiction of Henry James (Cambridge University Press, 2024).</p></strong>

 <p>As a new volume in the prestigious Cambridge Edition of the Complete Fiction of Henry James, The Prefaces makes an immense contribution to James scholarship, pushing our understanding of the Prefaces that James produced between 1906 and 1909 for his uniform New York Edition to a new level.
 Under Oliver Herford’s careful editorship, The Prefaces faithfully reproduces the text of the New York Edition and is rigorously annotated.
 Herford’s Introduction, which sets out the history of their composition, publication and reception in meticulous detail, incorporates a fascinating and learned treatise on the genre of Preface writing in European literature.
 An extraordinary achievement, Herford’s exemplary work will make this volume the authoritative edition of James’s Prefaces for decades to come. </p>